ANUJT65/bharatkelaadlokenaam/README.md

 ---
-## **Plan part 2 : Enagement Enhancer Module(MAJOR DATA CONSUMPTION WILL ONLY BE IN RETRIEVAL OF RESOURCES)**
+## **Plan part 2 : Enagement Enhancer Module(MOST DATA CONSUMPTION WILL ONLY BE IN RETRIEVAL OF RESOURCES FROM DATABASES which will be OVERALL MINIMAL)**
 - SO After live stream teacher will upload the lecture where azure cdn and engagement enhancer module will come to play.

 ---
 ## **AI-Resource Generation: HOW WE ENSURE EFFICIENT AND LOW CONSUMPTION**